 Obviously, you want to keep your plant healthy and happy, so there are some signs you need to keep an eye out for.
 For example, If the leaf tips start to turn brown or you start to see faded colors on them, that is a sign of over-watering, underwatering, or rotting roots.
 The solutions also vary depending on the signs, for example, if the leaves are brown you can just cut them off.
 In colder environments, it might be enough to just move them to a warmer place.

 In this article, we’re gonna assist you in checking out the plant and figuring out if there’s any disease going on.
 After that, we’ll show you how to tackle different diseases step by step.
-Let’s see, how to save a dying Corn Plant!
+Let’s see, how to save and revive your dying Corn Plant!

 What are the signs of a dying corn plant?